danilodonato/danilodonato/README.md

 ## **A Little About Myself:**

-- 🔭 I’m currently working on NEOBPO;
+- 🔭 I’m currently working on BlueShift Brasil;
 - 🌱 I’m currently learning Spark;
 - 🤔 I’m looking for help with find an internship in data engineering;
 - 💬 Ask me about anything, i will be happy to help;